iceburg-net/ansible-pcd/README.md

 #### highest priority

 * fix backup to work with rewrite
-* resolve issue with using tags: "prepare" and "configure" -- currently ignored?
 * mail service => nullmailer service
 * ncurses based UI